 In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.

-According to College Factual's 2021 analysis, Cal State Long Beach is ranked #451 out of 1,715 schools in the nation that were analyzed for overall quality.
-This is an improvement over the previous year, when Cal State Long Beach held the #476 spot on the Best Overall Colleges list.
+CSULB is ranked #265 out of 2,241 schools in the nation for overall quality on College Factual's 2023 Best Colleges list.
+This puts it in the top 15% of all schools in the nation.
+This is an improvement over the previous year, when CSULB held the #357 spot on the Best Overall Colleges list.

-Cal State Long Beach is also ranked #44 out of 116 schools in California.
+CSULB is also ranked #33 out of 170 schools in California.

-About 93% of students accepted to Cal State Long Beach submitted their SAT scores.
-When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 510 and 610.
+About 95% of students accepted to CSULB submitted their SAT scores.
+When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 510 and 620.
 Math scores were between 510 and 620.

 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

-Retention and Graduation Rates at California State University - Long Beach
+Find out more about the retention and graduation rates at California State University - Long Beach.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
-For more information on the sticker price of Cal State Long Beach, see our tuition and fees and room and board pages.
+For more information on the sticker price of CSULB, see our tuition and fees and room and board pages.

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Cal State Long Beach, approximately 31% of students took out student loans averaging $5,013 a year.
-That adds up to $20,052 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At CSULB, approximately 28% of students took out student loans averaging $5,354 a year.
+That adds up to $21,416 over four years for those students.

-The student loan default rate at Cal State Long Beach is 2.3%.
+The student loan default rate at CSULB is 2.4%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-Location of California State University - Long Beach
+Get more details about the location of California State University - Long Beach.